Medicare Supplements

 -

 Plan G: Similar to Plan F but does not cover the Part B deductible.
-It is a popular choice for those looking for comprehensive coverage without the higher premium associated with Plan F.
+It is a popular choice for those looking for comprehensive coverage without the higher premium associated with Plan F. This is currently the most comprehensive option for those new to Medicare.

 -